tilek/about-me/interest_areas_for_startups.md

   - Global competition among educators and educational content providers
   - VC-like funding model for students

-## Goal: Everyone has access to Internet.
+## Goal: Everyone has access to the open Internet.
   - Decentralized Internet

 # Tier 3 - Large challenges.

 ## Goal: Prioritizing Internet communication is very easy.
-  - Note: email allows for an overload of information
+  - Note: current email and chat allow for an overload of information

 ## Goal: Everyone is able to move their most important data to any platform.

+## Goal: Everyone is able to easily manage the data about people they know (idea is based on my spreadsheets of people I know)

 ## Goal: Everyone is able to easily follow updates by topic/event.